tisem-digital-marketing/2021-smwa/docs/announcements.md

 Important announcements will be posted here to avoid our inboxes getting clogged up.

 If you have questions - direct them to us via [Slack](https://pp4rs.slack.com).
-There's a 'Direct Message' feature so you can contact us individually as needed, but where possible pose messages to a channel that all participants can see.
+There's a 'Direct Message' feature so you can contact us individually as needed, but where possible post messages to a channel that all participants can see.

 !!! note "Welcome Message"
     *Date Posted: 2017-08-18*